Avidev1234/react-learn/src/source.md

 In React , functions are pure ,meaning they return the same output for the same input without causing side Effects

+`useRef Hooks`
+1)useRef hooks that lets you refrence a value that's not needed for rendering.
+2)Unlike states, it's directly mutable.
+3)You can access value of it's using `yourRef.current`

+`Uncontrolled components`
+1)Uncontrolled components manage their own state internally and are typically used refs.